Palm Desert in Riverside County, California — The American West (Pacific Coastal)

 Spl./4TH Class, Leveret Prosky — Army

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Eisenhower Walk of Honor (approx. 3.2 miles away); Dwight David Eisenhower Eisenhower Mountain (approx. 3.2 miles away); Indian Wells (approx. 3.2 miles away); Jimmy Swaggart's "Date" (approx. 9.4 miles away); 1909 Indio Schoolhouse (was approx. 9.8 miles away but has been reported missing. ); Smiley Place (approx. 9.8 miles away); History of Electricity in the Coachella Valley (approx. 10.1 miles away).
+Eisenhower Walk of Honor (approx. 3.2 miles away); Dwight David Eisenhower (approx. 3.2 miles away); Eisenhower Mountain (approx. 3.2 miles away); Indian Wells (approx. 3.2 miles away); Jimmy Swaggart's "Date" (approx. 9.4 miles away); USS Liberty Tree - USN Captain William L. McGonagle (approx. 9.8 miles away); Smiley Place (approx. 9.8 miles away); History of Electricity in the Coachella Valley (approx. 10.1 miles away).

 Credits.
 This page was last revised on January 27, 2018.
-This page originally submitted on January 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 51 times since then.
+It was originally submitted on January 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 93 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on January 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.